 Promotion to Academic Term 3

-Effective 2010-2011, all students must successfully complete the following requirements of Engineering One prior to being promoted to Academic Term 3:
+All students must successfully complete the following requirements of Engineering One (EO) prior to being promoted to Academic Term 3:

 Work Term 1